Shrublord5150/Liri-bot/README.md

 ## Overview
 Liri-bot is a CLI application that allows the user to enter various commands into the command line to recieve different results.

-The commands are listed below along with screen shots of how the commands are entered and what the various results will be displayed for the user.
+The commands are listed below along with screen shots of how the commands are entered and what various results will be displayed for the user.

 ## Before You Start
 ### NPM Packages